ufal/UMR/doc/poss-part.md

 ML: Based on context, I would interpret it as :mod (the attribute "goat" serves to identify the man (there are 2 men there)).

 **`have-poss-91` examples:**
-NO example in the Guidelines nor in the English data
+NO example in the Guidelines nor in the English data.
+NO example and no mention in the UMR Guidelines.
+Just listed among UMR roles (as a reification of the poss relation; however, `have-91` also listed there as a reification of the poss relation) ... `have-poss-91` --> `have-91`??
+(Ask Julia!!)

 ### Comparison to AMR